 If you are looking for regular soap/hand wash, but it’s also sold out in the shops, check out our dish soap DIY foaming hand wash post.
 Also, be sure to check out our – how to make homemade germ and virus-killing disinfectant spray and homemade disinfectant wipe posts.

 You only require two ingredients to make an effective hand sanitizer – rubbing alcohol and aloe vera gel.
-You can add essential oils for fragrance, but this is unnecessary.
-Personally, I would stock up on rubbing alcohol (90-99% alcohol) and some aloe vera gel before that too runs out.
+At the time of writing, you can still purchase both rubbing alcohol and aloe vera on Amazon

 Basic DIY Hand Sanitizer Recipe